 For younger children or those not ready to take responsibility for their own medication, there should be an anaphylaxis kit which is kept safely, but not locked away, and accessible to all staff.
+At Beeston Hall they are kept in the surgery on the pegs behind the desk.

-Medication should be stored in a suitable container and clearly labelled with the pupil'sname.
+Medication should be stored in a suitable container and clearly labelled with the pupil's name.
 The pupil's medication storage container should contain:

-- a) Two AAIs i.e. EpiPen^ or Jext® or Emerade ® - b) An up-to-date allergy action plan - c) Antihistamine as tablets or syrup (if included on allergy action plan) - d) Spoon if required - e) Asthma inhaler (if included on allergy action plan).
+- a) Two AAIs i.e. EpiPen^ or Jext[®] or Emerade [®] - b) An up-to-date allergy action plan - c) Antihistamine as tablets or syrup (if included on allergy action plan)

+- d) Spoon if required - e) Asthma inhaler (if included on allergy action plan).

-It is the responsibility of the child's parents to ensure that the anaphylaxis kit is up-to-date and clearly labelled, however the School Nurse will check medication kept at school on a termly basis and send a reminder toparents if medication is approaching expiry.
+It is the responsibility of the child's parents to ensure that the anaphylaxis kit is up-to-date and clearly labelled, however the School Nurse will check medication kept at school on a termly basis and send a reminder to parents if medication is approaching expiry.